jayesh-srivastava/Yatter-android/README.md

 # Yatter

-A simple chatting application developed using Firebase.
+A simple chatting application developed with Firebase.
+For storing messages Firebase Realtime Database is used